 This is explained on a Google My Business help page:

 We calculate an overall rating based on user ratings and a variety of other signals to ensure that the overall score best reflects the quality of the establishment.
 You’ll notice that there’s a vague but potentially crucial phrase in that sentence: “a variety of other signals.

 Industry observers and search experts suggest that Google has its own unique algorithm for calculating overall ratings.

 Some believe that the search engine giant uses the Bayesian method for averaging, which means that, in situations where you have a limited sample size with only 6 or 7 reviews, Google’s algorithm is designed to extrapolate or estimate what your overall rating might look like if you had more reviews.

 So if your 5-star reviews are less than a certain number, Google is probably not going to calculate your rating in the straightforward way you expect them to.

 Doing so could affect how consumers use search results and discover businesses.
-If a business has six or seven perfect 5-star reviews, it shouldn’t necessarily rank higher or have a better rating than a business that has collected, say, a hundred 5-star reviews and a couple of 3-star reviews.
+If a business has six or seven perfect 5-star reviews, it shouldn’t necessarily rank higher or have better Google ratings than a business that has collected, say, a hundred 5-star reviews and a couple of 3-star reviews.

 By tracking, responding to, and generating reviews on Google — and by applying best practices in reputation management — you can improve your brand’s search visibility, outperform competitors, and acquire more customers.